paulgovan/ReliaShiny/cran-comments.md

 0 errors | 0 warnings | 1 note

-* New submission
+New submission

-`WeibullR.shiny` was renamed to `ReliaShiny` to better reflect its purpose as a reliability analysis tool.
+  Package was archived on CRAN

+  CRAN repository db overrides:
+    X-CRAN-Comment: Archived on 2025-11-21 as requires archived package 'ReliaGrowR'.

+* Dependent package 'ReliaGrowR' is back on CRAN.